Well, now I’ve just about heard everything.

 “Remakes” don’t trump classics.
 Ever.
 That’s what makes them, by definition, classic.

 And I naively thought the “remake” genre would be a passing phase.
 And I might have been right–for a few years.

 That didn’t sit well with me at all.
-And two years later when I did watch it, I hated it even more than I thought I would.
+And two years later, when I did watch it, I hated it even more than I thought I would.
 I left the room before it was over.
 Plus, I don’t care for Angelina Jolie as an actress.
-Sorry not sorry.
+Sorry, not sorry.

 “The Jungle Book”

 In April 2016, Mowgli graced the big screen again, this time as a real boy, not an animated concept, in the live-action remake of Disney’s 1967 “The Jungle Book.”
 This was offensive to me–and to many fans of classic Disneyana and “Walt-lore”–as the 1967 feature film based on Rudyard Kipling’s book was the last Disney film ever to have the hands-on genius of Walt Disney himself.
-Walt worked tirelessly on the film before his diagnosis of lung cancer and his passing in 1966.
+Walt worked tirelessly on the film before his lung cancer diagnosis and passing in 1966.

 Any remake of Disney’s “The Jungle Book” felt blasphemous at best.
 Also, Kaa is a male snake.
-Again, sorry not sorry.
+Again, sorry, not sorry.

-The remakes just kept coming
+The remakes just kept coming.

 Only a month and a half later, I’ll be darned if Disney didn’t release another macabre remake-style version of “Alice in Wonderland.”
 Only this time, Mr. Burton was clever enough to title the film, “Alice Through the Looking Glass,” Mr. Carroll’s original title of the sequel to the first novel.